Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

-For projects based off of a GitHub repo like a starter, auto deploys are automatically enabled.
-Commits on main trigger a redeploy, you can also enable ephemeral deploy environments for PRs made in GitHub Repos.
+For projects based on a GitHub repo like a template, auto deploys are automatically enabled.
+Commits on the main branch trigger a redeploy.
+You can also enable ephemeral deploy environments for PRs made in GitHub Repos.

-After your deployment completes: you can see your new deployment live at the deployment's URL.
-At this stage you can even add a custom domain to the Project and enable multiple environments to isolate your production environment.
+After your deployment completes, you can see your new deployment live at the deployment's URL.
+If you added To-Dos while developing locally, you should see them on your deployment live.
+In a proper project, you would enable multiple environments to isolate your production environment.

 Railway aims to be the simplest way to develop, deploy, and diagnose issues with your application.
-There's additional features we haven't covered in this guide but are worth exploring.
+Railway offers additional features that are worth exploring: